Russian Empire–United States relations: Neutrality

-Britain's requests for assistance
+Great Britain's requests for assistance

-As the Revolutionary War continued into the late 1770s, a growing list of European powers took sides against Britain.
-The British saw a need to solidify an alliance with Russia to bolster its American war.
-As a world power that had allied with Britain, Russia was an obvious choice to assist with logistical and military support, as well as diplomatic efforts.

-While Catherine seems to have admired the British people and culture, she disliked George III and his ministry.
-She was particularly disturbed by the Seven Years' War during which Catherine observed Britain's efforts to exit the conflict discreetly and to leave Russia's ally Prussia vulnerable to defeat.
+As the Revolutionary War continued into the late 1770s, a growing list of European powers took sides against Great Britain.
+The British saw a need to solidify an alliance with Russia to bolster its North American war.
+As a world power that had previously allied with Britain, Russia was an obvious choice to assist with logistical and military support, as well as diplomatic efforts.
+While Catherine admired the British people and culture, she disliked George III and his ministers.
+She was particularly disturbed by the Seven Years' War during which Catherine observed Britain's efforts to exit the conflict discreetly, which left Russia's ally Prussia vulnerable to defeat.
 She considered those efforts immoral and disloyal and saw Britain as an unreliable ally.
 She also viewed the American Revolution as Britain's fault.
-Citing the constant change in Britain's ministries as a major reason, Catherine understood the American grievances.
+Citing the constant change in Britain's ministries as a major reason, Catherine understood the Americans' grievances.

-Despite Russia's official neutrality, Catherine's negative opinions of British rule and her view that Britain had caused the revolution weighed on her decisions when Britain began to request Russian support.

-In the summer of 1775, Britain sent diplomats to Russia in an attempt to learn whether Catherine would agree to send troops to America to aid British forces.
-Although her initial response seemed positive, Catherine denied George's formal request for support.
+Despite Russia's official neutrality, Catherine's negative opinions of the British government and her view that Britain had caused the conflict weighed on her decisions when Britain began to request Russian support.
+In the summer of 1775, Britain sent diplomats to Russia in an attempt to learn whether Catherine would agree to send troops to North America to aid Britain's forces.
+Although her initial response seemed positive, Catherine denied Britain's formal request for support.
 While her dislike of the British ministry likely influenced her decision, Catherine formally cited the fact that her army needed rest after it had just finished more than six years of war.

 In November 1779, Britain made another plea for Russian assistance.
-Swallowing their pride, the British acknowledged to Catherine the collective power of Britain's enemies, as well as the King's desire for peace.
-The British letter to Catherine explained those concerns and offered to "commit her Britain's interests to the hand of the Empress."
-The British included a specific request for Russia to use force against all British enemies, including other European countries, to stop the American Revolution.
-After waiting several months, Catherine decided to refuse Britain's request.

-In 1781, Britain attempted to bribe Russia to gain its assistance.
-Distressed and realizing that the British were close to losing the war, James Harris asked if a piece of British territory could convince Russia to join the fight.
+The plea acknowledged to Catherine the collective power of Britain's enemies, as well as George III's desire for peace.
+The British letter to Catherine explained those concerns and offered to "commit her [Britain's] interests to the hand of the Empress."
+After waiting several months, Catherine decided to refuse the request.
+In 1781, distressed and realizing that the British were close to losing the war, James Harris asked if a piece of British territory could convince Russia to join the fight.
 Offering the island of Minorca, Harris did not request soldiers in exchange.
-This time, Britain simply asked for Russia to convince France to exit the war and to force the American rebels to fight alone.
-Perhaps revealing her secret desire to have the Americans gain their independence, Catherine used Harris's proposal to embarrass Britain.
-She declined Harris's offer and published Britain's attempts at bribery to the French and the Spanish.
+This time, Harris simply asked for Russia to convince France to exit the war and to force the Americans to fight alone.
+However, Catherine merely used Harris's proposal to embarrass the British government.
+She declined Harris's offer and publicized it to the French and the Spanish.